Taxation of international executives

 In broad terms, taxable capital gains are computed by taking the disposal or deemed disposal proceeds and deducting the base cost of the asset.
 Forty percent of the gain will be included in taxable income and taxed at the individual’s marginal tax rate (i.e. a top income tax rate of 45% would result in an effective rate of CGT of 18%).
-An annual exclusion of ZAR 30,000 per year is available with effect from 1 March 2012.
-(This was ZAR 20,000 for the 2012 tax year).
-Certain exclusions apply.
+An annual exclusion of ZAR 40,000 per year is available.

 The deadlines for submission of individual income tax returns for the 2017 tax year have not been issued by SARS.
 However; the expected dates for submissions are as follows:

 SARS will assess the return and notify the taxpayer of any taxes outstanding or refund due.
 Tax is due by the date specified on the assessment, typically 30 days from the date on which the assessment is issued, for non-provisional taxpayers.
 Provisional taxpayers with assessed tax liabilities will be subject to interest and potential penalties.

 Late submission of an income tax return will attract an administrative non-compliance penalty.

 Foreign tax credit relief for South African tax residents is typically granted in terms of a Double Tax Agreement, or in terms of the domestic provisions (section 6quat).